We Accept Legal Aid Certificate

 Bail Hearing

 Securing bail is often the first and most critical step after an arrest.
-We’re here to help you or your loved one present the strongest possible case for release and avoid unnecessary time in custody.
+With our legal assistance, we’re here to help you or your loved one present the strongest possible case for bail review and avoid unnecessary time in custody.

 A bail hearing is a judicial process where a judge or justice of the peace determines whether an accused individual should be released from custody while awaiting trial.
-Under Canadian law, individuals have the right to a bail hearing within 24 hours of arrest or as soon as possible thereafter .
-The primary purpose is to assess whether the accused poses a flight risk, a danger to the public, or if their release would undermine public confidence in the justice system.
+Under Canadian law, individuals have the right to a bail hearing within 24 hours of arrest or as soon as possible thereafter.
+The primary purpose of this bail review is to assess whether the accused poses a flight risk, a danger to the public, or if their release would undermine public confidence in the justice system.
+Legal assistance can be crucial during this process to ensure that the rights of the accused are protected.

 What is Bail Review?

-A bail review is a legal procedure wherein the accused or the Crown can challenge the initial bail decision.
-If new evidence emerges or if there are significant changes in circumstances, a higher court may reassess the conditions of release or detention.
-This process ensures that bail decisions remain fair and just throughout the legal proceedings.
+A bail review is a legal procedure that allows the accused or the Crown to challenge the initial bail decision.
+When new evidence comes to light or if there are significant changes in circumstances, a higher court may conduct a bail review to reassess the conditions of release or detention.
+This process ensures that individuals receive fair and just legal assistance throughout the legal proceedings.

 During The Bail Hearing, What Does the Court Consider?